m3tvtr0n/Project-Lucifer/README.md

 - OS: Kali Linux, Parrot OS, or a heavily modified Debian/Ubuntu setup (macOS via UTM/VM is fully supported with USB passthrough).

 - Hardware: 3x USB Wireless Adapters that support both Monitor Mode with Packet Injection and AP Mode (e.g., MediaTek MT7612U / Alfa AWUS036ACM).

+- Power & Bus Management: To ensure stability, adapters should be distributed across multiple USB Host Controllers.
+It is highly recommended to use externally powered USB hubs to prevent voltage drops during high-intensity transmission or injection phases.

+- Operating Environment: For maximum reliability, this script should be run on a bare-metal Linux installation.
+Running this configuration via USB Passthrough in a Virtual Machine (VM) and bridged network has also been tested as reliable.

 - Dependencies:
 	- hostapd-mana (Crucial: standard hostapd will not work)